AppleBreak1/EP45-UD3P-Customac/Install macOS Ventura 13.0/README.md

 - Boot-args: keepsyms=1, amfi_get_out_of_my_way=1 (is needed for various root patching (GPU) via OCLP 0.5.0 or higher)

-- PS2 Keyboard/Mouse or PCIE USB 3.0 Expansion Card (UHCI USB Stack have been dropped in macOS Ventura thus USB Keyboard/Mouse won't work if plugged into any onboard USB ports)
+- PS2 Keyboard/Mouse or PCIE USB 3.0 Expansion Card (UHCI USB Stack have been dropped in macOS Ventura thus USB Keyboard/Mouse won't work if plugged into any of the onboard USB ports)

 # Install EFI - OC 0.8.5